bighorse/sdcprj1/WRITEUP.md

 * Load the Waymo Open Dataset
 * Explore and visualize the data set
 * Design, train and test a model architecture
-* Use the model to make predictions on new images in a video
+* Use the model to make predictions on new images by animaition

 ### Set up
 Because I'm using the classroom workspace with the necessary libraries and data already available, thanks Udacity, there's no need to set up development environment.
 Just git clone my repository, then run it!